OIL-FREE COOKING AND BAKING

 - Ceramic bakeware: A great option, not only for its non-stick qualities but also for lasting durability.
 Silverstone provides quite a few colorful, quality choices at reasonable prices.
 Check them out here.

 - Silicone Bakeware: For silicon bakeware, you’ll want to make sure the product is 100% silicon, with no fillers.
-The products made with fillers can be hazardous, so make sure it’s FDA-approved, food-grade, and 100% silicon.
+The products made with fillers can be hazardous, so make sure they are FDA-approved, food-grade, and 100% silicon.

 - Parchment paper: Another baking option is to line your standard bakeware with parchment paper.
-If you don’t bake frequently, this might be the best choice for you.
+If you don’t bake frequently, this might be your best choice.
 You can line cookie pans, muffin tins, cake pans, and pie plates with it and not worry about anything sticking or the paper burning in the oven.

 SALAD DRESSINGS WITHOUT OIL